rohitnagartech/CodSoft/README.md

 ## 🙏 Acknowledgement

-> Huge thanks to **CodeSoft** for this learning opportunity and guidance throughout the internship journey.
+> Huge thanks to **CodSoft** for this learning opportunity and guidance throughout the internship journey.

 > _“The best way to learn is by doing.”_ — Paul Halmos